 - Remove weeds:

-Over the winter, nutrients and natural resources are running low.
-When there are weeds growing they are silently competing with your flowers for these precious minerals.
+Over the winter, nutrients and natural resources are running low and are less abundant than in the summer.
+When there are weeds growing, they are silently competing with your flowers for these precious minerals.
 Help out the flowers you have planted by removing weeds wherever they sprout up.
-Be sure to remove the entire root otherwise they will be back!
-Weeds can also grow in a compost heap so it is always best to remove them entirely from the garden.
+Be sure to remove the entire root otherwise they will be back.
+Weeds can also grow within a compost heap, so it is always best to remove them entirely from the garden.

 - Add compost & mulch:

 If you have a compost heap, now is the perfect time to add some to the soil to give your plants a much needed nutrient boost.
-You can also be used top up any garden beds that may be running lower than normal.
-Plus, with one batch of compost being used, you can get started with making another just in time for spring.
+You can also use it to top up any garden beds that may be running lower than normal.
+Plus, with one batch of compost being used you can get started with making another just in time for spring.

 - Cover your crops:

 If you have delicate flowers that you are eager to protect from the winter frost, you can cover these in horticultural fleece or use stakes to provide extra support if they look too flimsy or are likely to be damaged by harsh winds.

 Aeration is the process of spiking holes within the lawn to help with drainage issues and help excess moisture, air and nutrients penetrate deeper into the soil.
 You can do this with a simple garden pitchfork or aerators that are available from most garden centres.
 For larger lawns, you may need an attachment for a motorised lawn mower.

 - Maintain your garden tools:

 As the work for the year comes to an end, now is an ideal time to clean the garden tools that have served you well all year long so they can be ready for action when they are most needed in the spring once again.